-Great Hearts is committed to transforming students into leaders who are prepared for the 21st-century.
+- Great Hearts is committed to transforming students into leaders who are prepared for the 21st-century.
 We do this by teaching the skills necessary for success; the ability to innovate through creativity, the ability to communicate clearly, the ability to apply critical thought through analysis and questioning the world around us, and through building virtue and character in order to demonstrate ethical judgment and integrity.
-The unique Great Hearts educational model is made possible by the annual Community Investment campaign.

-Charter schools are funded differently than district schools.
-The Community Investment campaign was created to help our schools cover the gap between what we need to deliver a top-tier education and what we receive through public funding.

-Your Community Investment gift helps us pay, reward, and retain our excellent and dedicated faculty, so that we can continue to provide the full Great Hearts educational model to our students.

-We ask each family to contribute to help cover the gap between what we need for our unique academic model and what we receive from public funding.

-We recognize every family in our community has unique circumstances.
+The unique Great Hearts educational model is made possible by the annual Community Investment campaign. - Charter schools are funded differently than district schools.
+The Community Investment campaign was created to help our schools cover the gap between what we need to deliver a top-tier education and what we receive through public funding. - Your Community Investment gift helps us pay, reward, and retain our excellent and dedicated faculty, so that we can continue to provide the full Great Hearts educational model to our students. - We ask each family to contribute to help cover the gap between what we need for our unique academic model and what we receive from public funding. - We recognize every family in our community has unique circumstances.
 Every family's participation, at any level, is appreciated, and vital to supporting the teachers and educational priorities of our academy.

+Signature Page

-Signature Page Thank you for taking the time to read the Academy Family Handbook.
+Thank you for taking the time to read the Academy Family Handbook.
 If you have any questions or comments about this Handbook, please contact the school office.
 Please sign and return this Signature Page to the front office.

 We understand and agree to abide by the rules, guidelines, and procedures outlined in the Academy Family Handbook.

-146
+Family Name

-Family Name Student Name
+Student #1 Name :

-Student Name
+Student #2 Name :

-Student Name
+Student #3 Name :

-Student Name
+Student #4 Name :

+Primary Parent's Name (PRINT):

-Parent's Signature Date:
+Signature: Date:

-Parent's Signature Date:
+Parent's Signature

-Student's Signature Date:

-Student's Signature Date:

-Student's Signature Date:

-Student's Signature Date:
+Signature: Date:

-(if more than one Academy y student in family)